tlongers/doccydoc/sphinx/source/units.rst

 -  Where an object for the exact site is present in the gazetteer we will enter its name in this field.
 -  Where no object exists in the gazetteer for the exact site a pair of coordinates will be used, the longitude value is recorded in this field.

-Unit: Site, Exact Location (Latitude or Gazeteer Identity Number)
+Unit: Site, Exact Location (Latitude or Gazetteer Identity Number)
 -----------------------------------------------------------------

 **Description**